 Writing a Cease and Desist letter

 - Identify the steps you need the recipient to take to fix the situation: your letter should specify the actions the recipient must take to make the situation right again.
-Specify the timeframe accorded to the recipient to make things right and inform them of other repercussions that they may face failure to comply with the demands of the letter.
+Specify the timeframe according to the recipient to make things right and inform them of other repercussions that they may face for failure to comply with the demands of the letter.

 (VIOLATION OF NON-DISCLOSURE AGREEMENT)